tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 ## Step 1: Purchasing a CLB Instance
 After a successful purchase, the system will automatically assign a VIP to the CLB instance.
 The VIP will be used as the IP address to provide services to clients.
-1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
+1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.intl.cloud.tencent.com/lb).
 2. First, select the same region as your CVM instance.
 Next, select **Cloud Load Balancer** as the instance type, **Public Network** as the network type.
 For more details, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).
 >?Static single-line IP is in beta test.
-It’s supported only in Jinan, Hangzhou, Fuzhou, Shijiazhuang, Wuhan, and Changsha.
+It's supported only in Jinan, Hangzhou, Fuzhou, Shijiazhuang, Wuhan, and Changsha.
 To try it out, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
-After your application is approved, you can select an ISP (China Mobile/China Unicom/China Telecome) on the buy page.
+After your application is approved, you can select an ISP (CMCC/CUCC/CTCC) on the buy page.
 If it is needed in Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, and Chongqing, please contact your sales rep.
 >
-3. Click **Buy Now** to complete your purchase.
+3. Click **Buy now** to complete your purchase.
 4. Return to the **Instance Management** page, select the region to see the new instance.
 ![](https://main.qcloudimg.com/raw/2c2afd943a9f6a6d03f55c00e62da8b5.png)